kirillbobyrev/kirillbobyrev/README.md

 on [Clangd](https://clangd.llvm.org), C++ Language Server implementation that helps you write better code in Visual Studio Code, Vim and other editors.
 I specialize in Compilers and Machine Learning.
 C++ and Python are typically my languages of choice, but I enjoy writing code in Rust and Haskell.
-Most of work is open source and in the [LLVM](https://llvm.org/) land ([my commits](https://github.com/llvm/llvm-project/commits?author=kirillbobyrev)).
+I contribute to [LLVM](https://llvm.org/) very often ([my commits](https://github.com/llvm/llvm-project/commits?author=kirillbobyrev)).

 Before I joined Google full-time I was studying at the university and interning